Sharath Lohithaswa

-Sharatchandra Lohithaswa (born 5 May 1972), known popularly as Sharath Lohithaswa, is an Indian actor mostly known for his work in Kannada and Tamil films.
+Sharatchandra Lohithaswa (born 5 May 1972), known popularly as Sharath Lohithaswa, is an Indian actor who works predominantly in Kannada cinema alongside some Tamil and Telugu films.
 He has had a successful career in theatre, where he continues to work, and television.
 After working as a lecturer for a brief period, Sharath took to acting as a full-time profession and worked on stage following the footsteps of his father Lohithaswa.
 He began working in films in 1995 and has today established himself as a character actor.

 Early life

 Sharath had an inclination towards cricket and theatre as a child, and "dramatise[d] Bhagat Singh on stage when in school."
 He "used to read a lot of plays written by people like Kambar" and rated himself as a "fairly good singer too."
 He accompanied his father Lohithaswa, to his rehearsals for plays, and also took part in "many stage and radio plays before doing amateur theatre in Bengaluru."
 This led his father Lohithaswa to suggest that Sharath take English-language as his graduation subject.
 Sharath also obtained a master's degree in English from Bangalore's National College, where he also went on to work as lecturer.